samskivert/compose/docs/content/posts/recap.md

 There's nothing preventing IDEs from providing this information, the compiler knows it, but I have yet to encounter an IDE that makes such a thing possible.
 Moreover, things like the LSP have no provision for talking about ASTs at all so even posing the question in a meaningful way via that generic "editor to compiler" protocol is challenging.
-I'm sure there are IDEs that do this properly, but regardless, it's very important to me that Compose do this properly.
+I'm sure there _are_ some IDEs that do this properly, I just haven't encountered them.
+Regardless, it's very important to me that Compose make it easy to see the type of anything you desire.

 So my first experiment has been to create a visualization of the types of every node in the AST: